 - Sympathetic tone, a nervous system function that activates especially under conditions of stress, goes down.

-Dr. Ahmed also has these tips to help keep your blood pressure in check:
+Dr. Cho shares these additional tips to help keep your blood pressure in check and keep your heart strong:

-- Avoid black licorice — Black licorice, which contains glycyrrhizinic acid, can elevate blood pressure, even in those without hypertension.
+- Avoid black licorice.
+This may not be a piece of advice you were expecting to read, but black licorice, which contains glycyrrhizinic acid, can elevate blood pressure, even in those without hypertension.